ppy/osu-wiki/news/2020/2020-05-20-new-featured-artist-rohi.md

 ![](https://assets.ppy.sh/artists/82/header.jpg)

 Another blast from the past, [**Rohi**](https://osu.ppy.sh/beatmaps/artists/82) is a Japanese producer most renowned for his Vocaloid works on *Nico Nico Douga*.
-Tracks like  *Kakuzetsu Thanatos* and *Kodoku Egoism* were all the rage back in the 2013 days of osu!, with groundbreaking mappers like [NatsumeRin](https://osu.ppy.sh/users/151679) taking his sound and using it to lay a foundation of creative work that would influence hundreds of creators going forward.
+Tracks like  *Kakuzetsu Thanatos* and *Kodoku Egoism* were all the rage back in the 2013 days of osu!, with groundbreaking mappers like ::NatsumeRin::{ user-id=151679 } taking his sound and using it to lay a foundation of creative work that would influence hundreds of creators going forward.

 We've managed to snag **9** historic tracks from **Rohi**'s discography, finally bringing many of these classic maps into the loving embrace of licensed content.